-Available in base LS, LT and top-of-the-line LTZ trim levels, Chevrolet's Tahoe full-size SUV has available four-wheel drive and seating configurations for up to nine occupants.
+Chevrolet’s Tahoe full-size SUV has available four-wheel drive and seating configurations for up to nine occupants.
 Both the Tahoe and its corporate partner, the GMC Yukon, compete with other full-size SUVs such as the Ford Expedition, Nissan Armada and Dodge Durango.
-The Tahoe is also available as a hybrid model, which is covered separately in the Cars.com Research section.

-The Tahoe's large headlights flank a wide grille split by a thick horizontal member with a large Chevy bowtie logo.
-Base models have black exterior moldings, while LT models add body-colored moldings and fog lights.
-The Tahoe LTZ features chrome body-side moldings and new chrome accent rear moldings.
+The Tahoe’s large headlights flank a wide grille split by a horizontal bar with a large Chevy bowtie logo.
 An available Z71 off-road package adds unique exterior details, including large color-keyed fender flares and a chrome front grille insert.
-At 202 inches long and 79 inches wide, the Tahoe is shorter than the Expedition and Armada but about the same width.
-It is close to the Durango in length, but is wider and taller.

 Other exterior features include:

 - 17-, 18- or 20-inch wheels, depending on the model

 - Power-articulated running boards optional

 - Available exterior package with luggage rack, crossbars and fog lamps

 A curvaceous dashboard and flush-mounted buttons give the Tahoe a carlike interior.
 Two rows of seats hold up to six occupants, with a third row increasing total seating capacity to nine.
 The third row is removable, but it doesn’t fold to the floor like in the Ford Expedition.